Canner (recycling): Container deposits

 The primary aim of container-deposit legislation is mitigation of the environmental impact of materials used in the creation of the containers, especially plastic.
 Another purpose is to facilitate the recycling of container materials such as glass and aluminum, as well as plastic.
 As there is a wide variety across different political entities which operate container-deposit programs, in terms of infrastructural support and deposit amount, the economic viability of canning as an income-generating activity varies from municipality to municipality.
-In some places, container-deposit programs have resulted in drastic reductions in street litter and increases in recycling.
 In 2012, the German Federal Environment Agency reported that 96% of deposit-market containers were returned via their program.

 Sociology

 Canners, or those who collect and redeem deposit-marked beverage containers, are a familiar sight in many cities, whether combing areas following major events, searching through trash containers, or transporting their collected bottles and cans to redemption sites.

 Sociologists have made several observations about canning.
 In a 2014 dissertation, Sebastian J. Moser stated that it is not poverty that unites the "otherwise very heterogeneous group of bottle collectors, but the longing for a fixed daily structure and a task that is reminiscent of work."
 Canning activity can also be a source of community in a group often characterized by solitary experiences and disconnection.
 Income from canning varies widely between individuals.
-In New York City, where as many as 8,000 people support themselves this way, canning can often bring in over 100 to 200 dollars a day for the canner.
+In New York City, where as many as 8,000 people support themselves this way, canners can often earn over $100 to $200 daily.
 In Germany, canners earn an average of 100 to 150 euros each month.
 Another study indicated German canners earn around 3 to 10 euros each day.
 In addition to income, canners have stated that the activity can be a hobby, for pleasure or productivity, as well as done for the purpose of improving the environment.

 The sociologist Stefan Sell sees lack of income as the primary motivation for canning.
-In particular, he notes the sharp rise in low-wage jobs, the fall in collective bargaining in many industries and the devaluation of the welfare state model since the early 1990s as causes for the emergence of this employment.
+In particular, he noted a sharp rise in low-wage jobs, a fall in collective bargaining in many industries and a devaluation of the welfare state model since the early 1990s as causes for the emergence of this practice.
 In Germany, canners have become symbols of an increasingly poor society.

-According to the social scientists Catterfeld and Knecht, it is not only expected yields in terms of income which give insight into the phenomenon of canning.
+According to the social scientists Catterfeld and Knecht, it is not just the yield in terms of income which gives insight into the phenomenon of canning.
 Another factor is availability of materials, or the readiness of consumers to leave bottles and cans in places accessible by canners.
-In Germany, shifts in public perception over time resulted in more material being offered by consumers specifically to canners, and a shift in perceived social stigma of canning as an occupation.
+In Germany, shifts in public perception over time resulted in more material being offered by consumers specifically to canners, and a shift in the perceived social stigma of canning as an occupation.
 These shifts have been attributed to shifts in legislation, as well as the cultural impact of increased canner visibility during the 2006 World Cup.